 Supplier shall comply with all applicable federal, state, county, and local rules, including, without limitation, all statutes, laws, ordinances, regulations and codes ("Laws").
 Supplier's obligation to comply with all Laws includes the procurement of permits, certificates, approvals, inspections and licenses, when needed, in the performance of this Agreement.
-Supplier further agrees to comply with all applicable Executive and Federal regulations as set forth in "Executive Orders and Federal
+Supplier further agrees to comply with all applicable Executive and Federal regulations as set forth in "Executive Orders and Federal Regulations," a copy of which is attached as Appendix 3.5 and by this reference made a part of this Agreement.
+Supplier shall defend, indemnify and hold CINGULAR harmless from and against any Liability that may be sustained by reason of Supplier's failure to comply with this Section.

-The information contained in this Agreement is not for use or disclosure outside CINGULAR, Supplier, their affiliated companies and their third party representatives, except under written Agreement by the contracting Parties.
+The information contained in this Agreement is not for use or disclosure outside CINGULAR, Supplier, their affiliated companies, and their third party representatives, except under written Agreement by the contracting Parties.